NDIS & CATA Fact Sheet

 All registrations and accounts are handled centrally by CATA’s office.
 Once CATA is included in your plan please alert our office by completing the Service Agreement.

 CATA will review your Service Agreement and list of goals in your plan.
-CATA will allocate the best suited Qualified Art Therapist for YOU.
+CATA will allocate the best suited Qualified Creative Arts Therapist for YOU.